-8. Goal: Build into the curriculum at all levels tasks that will develop the student's ability to learn using the latest electronic resources.
+8.Goal: Build into the curriculum at all levels tasks that will develop the student's ability to learn using the latest electronic resources.

-Status: We include electronic research and word processing in all of our English courses and have access to one "Smart" classroom with a computer and projector, allowing us to demonstrate electronic processes.
-We lack a computerized classroom, however.
+Status: We include internet research and word processing in all of our English courses and have access to several "Smart" classrooms with computers and projectors, allowing us to demonstrate multimedia processes.
+We lack a dedicated "Composition-only" computerized classroom, however.